-The Seton Hall cross country team raised the bar in the season-opening Monmouth Kick-off, in which both teams led by Jake Simon and Christiana Rutkowski, placed second, one spot higher than their finish in the same meet last year.
+The Seton Hall cross country team raised the bar in the season-opening Monmouth Kick-off.
+Led by Jake Simon on the men’s side and Christiana Rutkowski on the women’s, both placed second, one spot higher than their finishes in the same meet last year.

 “Going into the first two meets, all of our attitudes and mindsets were in a very positive place,” Rutkowski said.
 “There is just a very good vibe and energy throughout the team this year.”